ModiaSim/Modia.jl/docs/src/index.md

 ### Version 0.8.0

-**Non-backwards** compatible changes:
+**Non-backwards** compatible changes

+The Modia packages are slightly restructured to allow more efficient operations.
+Previously, Modia was planned to include all the functionality with all model libraries.
+This is now changed and Modia includes now equation-oriented modeling and basic model libraries.
+Further model libraries, such as Modia3D (and other model libraries in the future) must be explicitly imported and are no longer automatically imported by Modia.
+To simplify the structuring, ModiaLang is merged into Modia and some functionality for the code generation is moved from ModiaBase to Modia.
+Overall, the benefit is that loading and compilation times are reduced, if Modia3D is not needed.
+Furthermore, the generated code contains only references to Modia functionality and no longer to ModiaBase.
+Details of the changes:

-- ModiaLang#main 0.11.3 and ModiaLang#development merged into Modia 0.7.0
+- ModiaLang#main 0.11.3 and ModiaLang#development merged into Modia 0.7.0 resulting
-  (hereby preserving history of both ModiaLang and of Modia).
+  in the new Modia version 0.8.0 (hereby history of both ModiaLang and of Modia is preserved).

-- Removing all Modia3D references from Modia
+- Modia3D is removed from Modia (so when a model is using Modia3D, the package must be explicitly imported and is no longer automatically imported from Modia).

+- Require ModiaBase 0.10 (where EquationAndStateInfo.jl and StateSelection.jl are removed and
+  added to Modia, in order that only references to Modia are in the generated code and no longer references to ModiaBase).

+## Old Release Notes (until 28.2.2022)

-## Release Notes of Modia (until Feb.
-28, 2022)
+### Release Notes of Modia (until 28.2.2022)

-### Version 0.7.0
+#### Version 0.7.0

 **Non-backwards** compatible changes (basically, these changes are, erronously, in 0.6.1):